Donna Goodman, President

 Donna joined the Board in 2004, and served as president for eight years.
 She developed the Conservancy’s annual preserve and CE monitoring program, spearheaded the strategic plan, and helped set up a committee-based work plan.

 Chris, who is former 4th ward representative on Athens City Council, serves as president of the Athens Conservancy Board.
 She says as a kid, “I wanted to be Jane Goodall.
 So I got a degree in wildlife.”
 Her interests shifted to the intersection of policy and conservation biology, and she earned her PhD in conservation biology.
+When she and her husband moved to Athens, word got around about her background in wildlife and land conservation, and she was asked to join the Board of the then-new land trust.

 Like many Board members, Chris likes to hike and play outdoors, and loves taking people to see our beautiful, natural world.